na-na-hi/renget/archive/incarnation-shop.md

 >Divine Body (1): 500
 Expends divinity to temporarily increase the strength, endurance, and speed of an incarnation, proportional to the divinity expended (from 1 to 60 divinity an hour.
 Higher usages may be harmful to the body).

+>Enchant Item (1): 500
+Allows you to create a Divine Relic.
+Works better for items made by the incarnation using this authority.
+If an authority crystal is used, a specific effect may be imparted.
+The item is severely damaged in the case of failure.

 >Divine Construct (1): 600
 Allows you to create objects out of divinity.
 The amount depends on the size and complexity of the object.
 The object will be visible to mortals and look as if made of a glowing, translucent material that matches the color of your divinity.
 Consumes divinity to maintain.

 >Miracle of Healing (1) 800:
 Allows you to expend divinity to heal wounds, both of yourself and others

+>Induct (EX): 1,000
+Allows you to grant an authority to a mortal, either directly or via an authority crystal.
+The target will gain the Pseudo-Myth: <Cultist of <Your Incarnation Name>>.
+They share your directives, and any influence, authorities, epithets, or titles garnered by the target are granted to you instead.
+It is possible for an <Inductee> to betray their god, at which point they will lose their power and pseudo-myth.
+Authority vanishes upon a single use.

 >Immortality (EX): 1,000,000
 You cannot be killed.
 You lose this skill if you are unable to move for 10 years